wkencel/WillKencelGatsbySite/src/content/pages/projects.md

 # GimbaLabs | Educating and Growing the Cardano Community

-While this is a blockchain project I’ve only just joined, I'm proud to be a part of this developer team and give back to the open source community.

 ![Blockchain](../assets/blockchain.png "blockchain")

+I'm proud contributor to the open-source community and this blockchain development team.

 For a bit of background, Bitcoin was the first generation blockchain then Ethereum was second gen.  Cardano is the third generation blockchain and is predicted to be a major disruptor.
 It focuses on solving problems in cryptocurrency related to scaling, interoperability and sustainability.
 It also aims to democratize access to capital thereby ameliorating wealth discrepancy between 1st and 3rd world countries.
 I won’t go into how it does all this but I will leave some links down below.